AkhiraChain/akhiranode/docs/tutorials/peggy tutorial.md

 #### What is it

-Peggy is a cross-chain ethereum bridge for cosmos-sdk based chains such as sifchain.
-This enables the pegging of ethereum assets that can then be used within the sifchain and ecosystem.
+Peggy is a cross-chain ethereum bridge for cosmos-sdk based chains such as akhirachain.
+This enables the pegging of ethereum assets that can then be used within the akhirachain and ecosystem.
 #### Setup
 0. Follow the `readme.md` and make sure your `akhiranoded` is running and synced
 1. Create a MetaMask ethereum address on the ropsten network and fund from a faucet: `https://faucet.metamask.io/`